 Picking systems are very important in the warehouse or in a production and should support the employees.
 The requirements are very different.
 This is exactly why it is not possible to create a universal system.
 First plan and then choose the picking techniques.

-In this and other articles we would like to introduce you not only to our LUCA systems and their use, but also to give you a detailed insight into the various possible combinations.
-We will also explain to you which picking systems fit together and how best to use them.
+We will introduce you to the LUCA systems and give you an insight into the different possibilities.
+We will also explain which systems go together and how they are best used.

 What are picking systems?

-Not everyone takes the question for granted.
-That's how we're gonna answer them.
-Imagine a big camp.
-Many articles or semi-finished products are stored in shelves or on pallets.
-The customer or production orders a certain number of articles.
-We've all ordered something online, haven't we...?
+Imagine a large warehouse.
+Many articles or semi-products are stored on shelves or pallets.
+The customer or production orders certain articles.

-This is exactly where the picking systems come in.
-You are to support the employee in the warehouse during picking.
-Depending on the storage type, there are many requirements.
-LUCA is currently developing and supplying various picking systems to guarantee optimum performance and quality.
-Read more about picking at Wikipedia.
+This is exactly where the picking systems come into play.
+They are supposed to support the warehouse staff.
+Read even more about picking at Wikipedia.

 Many scientists and researchers have been dealing with this question for several years.
-We are repeatedly asked whether there are picking systems that can do everything.
-The question is like, "Which car is the best?"
+The answer here is very simple:

 Fully automatic order picking

-In order to be able to operate a fully automatic system, a highly qualified technical staff is required.
-Constant monitoring of the systems and immediate reaction in the event of faults are essential.
+To be able to operate a fully automated system, a highly qualified technical staff is required.
+Constant monitoring of the systems and immediate reaction in case of malfunctions are imperative.

-Due to the high costs and special article features, the fully automatic picking systems are not very common.
+Due to the high costs, fully automated picking systems are not very common.